-- B. The Board authorizes the Superintendent to create building-level, trained threat assessment teams.
-Each team shall be headed by the principal and shall include a person with expertise in counseling (school/psychological), instructional personnel, and law enforcement (school resource officer) and provide guidance to students, faculty, and staff regarding recognition of threatening or aberrant behavior that may represent a threat to the community, school, or self.
-All members of the threat assessment team must be involved in the threat assessment process and final decision making. - The threat assessment team will be responsible for the assessment of individuals whose behavior may pose a threat to the safety of school staff and/or students and coordinating resources and interventions for the individual. - 2.
-If a student with a disability is reported to have made a threat to harm others and the student's intent is not clear, a referral will be made to the threat assessment team for evaluation. - 3.
+- B. The School Board authorizes the Superintendent to create building-level, trained threat assessment teams.
+Each team shall be headed by an administrator, either the school principal or designee, and shall include a person with expertise in counseling (school/psychological), instructional personnel, and law enforcement (School Resource Officer); and provide guidance to students, faculty, and staff regarding recognition of threatening or aberrant behavior that may represent a threat to the community, school, or self. - 1.
+The threat assessment team will be responsible for the assessment of individuals whose behavior may pose a threat to the safety of school staff and/ or students; and coordinating resources and interventions for the individual. - 2.
 Upon a preliminary determination that a student poses a threat of violence or physical harm to him/herself or others, the threat assessment team may obtain criminal history record information.
 The team must immediately report its determination to the Superintendent who must immediately attempt to notify the student's parent or legal guardian.
-A parent or guardian has the right to inspect and review the threat assessment.
-The team will coordinate resources and interventions to engage behavioral and or mental